 Year 8 Perspective Examples

-These are examples have been created using watercolours, pencil and felt tips.
-Combing different materials together has strengthened the students understanding of how each of these can be applied effectively.
+These examples have been created using watercolours, pencil and felt tips.
+Combining different materials together has strengthened the students' understanding of how each of these can be applied effectively.

 key stage 4

 What is involved?